Piercestown NS (18558E)

 – identity-based bullying such as homophobic bullying, racist bullying, bullying based on a person’s membership of the Traveller community and bullying of those with disabilities or special educational needs.

-Isolated or once-off incidents of intentional negative behaviour, including a once-off offensive or hurtful text message or other private messaging, do not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the school’s code of behaviour.
+Isolated or once-off incidents of intentional negative behaviour, including a once-off offensive or hurtful text message or other private messaging, do not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the school’s Code of Behaviour which was reviewed in 2018.

 However, in the context of this policy, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour.

-Negative behaviour that does not meet this definition of bullying will be dealt with in accordance with the school’s code of behaviour.
+Negative behaviour that does not meet this definition of bullying will be dealt with in accordance with the Code of Behaviour policy.

-4 RELEVANT TEACHERS: The relevant teacher for investigating and dealing with bullying are as follows:
+4 RELEVANT TEACHERS: The relevant teacher for investigating and dealing with the bullying are as follows:

 - developing a sense of self worth in the pupils

-- taking particular account of students with special educational needs
+- taking particular account of students with special/additional educational needs

 - taking age and gender of children into account

-- organising a programme of professional development for school staff about bullying, perhaps as part of the Croke Park Agreement
+- organising a programme of professional development for school staff about bullying/ inclusion , as part of the Croke Park Agreement when required

-- teaching the Stay Safe Programme to Senior Infants, Second and Fifth Class teaching the Walk Tall and RSE programmes to all classes
+- teaching the Stay Safe Programme to all classes

 - raising awareness of bullying amongst non-teaching staff